Student-Faculty Collaborative Research Guide

 Learn Technical Skills

-When you conduct research, you will also learn software, techniques, and how to use equipment that will serve you well beyond a single research project.
+When you conduct research, you will also learn how to use software, techniques, and equipment that will serve you well beyond a single research project.

 "Undergraduate research is essential in the field of science.
 Without experiences like these, students lack real world application of their education.
 I gained cultural and scientific knowledge on my trip to study MRSA and Chagas Disease in Ecuador.
 Additionally, I participated in lab work after the trip, giving me experience in that as well.
 These are the type of experiences that students remember and learn from.
 I am in medical school now and even last week I was able to apply what I had learned about MRSA (a bacteria) to studying antibiotics"